HappyFrowl/documentation/SystemAdministration.md

 - Configure as an NTP server:
   - Install the daemon: `apt install ntp`
   - Configuration file: `/etc/ntp.conf`

-- The hardware clock is independent of the system and runs even when the machine is powered off.
-- `hwclock --systohc --localtime` - Sync hardware clock with the local clock

 ## Process management